dmurdoch/RmdConcord/README.md

 output: patchDVI::html_documentC
 ```

-This is used in the `Sample.Rmd` vignette.
+This is used in the `Sample.Rmd` vignette, which contains an error on
+line 23.

 ``` r
 library(RmdConcord)